 - All those seeking baptism for themselves or their child are required to meet individually with a member of the Cathedral clergy to discuss their desire for baptism.

 - Alumni/alumnae of St. Alban’s School or National Cathedral School

 To fulfill the charge in The Book of Common Prayer which states that “parents and godparents are to be instructed in the meaning of baptism, in their duties to help the new Christians grow in the knowledge and love of God, and in their responsibilities as members of his Church,” participation in a 1.5 hour preparation meeting is required for parents and recommended for godparents.

-We meet from 1:30 – 3:00 pm on selected Sundays.
+This preparation class takes place the weekend of the baptism.
+Participants will be notified of the day and time in advance.
 Parents and godparents will have the opportunity to explore the meaning of the Sacrament of Holy Baptism and the commitment they are making, study the liturgy itself, and meet other baptismal candidates and their families.
-You may attend any one of the preparation classes, as long as you do so before your chosen baptismal date.
-Baptism rehearsal occurs the Saturday prior to each baptism in the Cathedral’s nave.
-The time will be confirmed at the preparation session.
+The preparation class also includes a baptism rehearsal in the Cathedral.
 The person to be baptized, family members, and sponsors who are in town, are expected to attend.
 This is a time to work out the logistics for the next day’s service and to answer any final questions.